The White Albun

 The White Albun is the sixth studio album by Australian alternative rock band TISM, released on 24 June 2004.
 The title is a reference to and deliberate misspelling of The White Album, an unofficial name for the album The Beatles.
-Ron Hitler-Barassi told the age why the title was chosen "What we're doing here is basically what Jet are doing, which is taking The Beatles ideas and changing them a little bit at the end.
-If it's worked for Jet, it's going to work for us, that's what we're hoping."

 The album was released as part of a larger package containing two DVDs.
+The first DVD is titled A Film by Antonionioni which is a live concert called Save Our TISM.
+The concept for the concert was a telethon called "Save Our TISM", in which the band have rejected a merger with Powderfinger and need to raise AU$1 million, otherwise they will split up.
+At the end of the concert, only AU$999 999 is raised, and TISM split up, with fans throwing $1 coins onto the stage as they walk off.

-The first DVD is titled A Film By Antonionioni which is a live concert called Save Our TISM.
-The second DVD is TISM: A Docunentary (keeping with the 'n' theme) which features interviews of the band, a history of TISM and rare or previously-unreleased footage from TISM concerts.
+The second DVD is TISM: A Docunentary (keeping with the 'n' theme) which features interviews with the band, a history of TISM and rare or previously unreleased footage from TISM concerts, dating as far back as the band's first concert in December 1983.

 The album was re-released on 10 November 2004 in a standard DVD case.
-On 17 September 2021, it was reissued on CD and double vinyl, with the CD including the "Save Our TISM" concert, albeit without the telethon interludes between songs, and the LP containing a bonus 7" EP, including four songs from the concert.
+On 17 September 2021, it was reissued on CD and double vinyl, with the CD including the "Save Our TISM" concert, albeit without the telethon interludes between songs, and the LP containing a bonus 7-inch EP, including four songs from the concert.